 - Document the Scene – Take pictures and talk to any witnesses while you wait for the police.
 Even though the accident may be fresh in your mind, it is common for details to become blurry as time passes.
 If you have your phone on you, take pictures and write down any eyewitness accounts, as well as their personal information.

-As Dallas car accident lawyers, we have seen it all and represented countless victims of collisions caused by drunk drivers.
+As Dallas car wrecks lawyers, we have seen it all and represented countless victims of collisions caused by drunk drivers.
 We understand how overwhelming and intimidating it can be to pursue a lawsuit against a drunk driver, which is why we encourage you to give us a call and schedule a free consultation with one of our experienced lawyers.